Where are the least-trusted builder hotspots in Australia?

 “Not only can dodgy renovations be a health and safety risk within your home, but faulty workmanship will not be covered by your home and contents insurance policy, and any poor workmanship could result in claims being denied or the payout being reduced.

-“On the other hand, if you complete renovations without any mishaps, be sure to update your existing home and contents insurance policy to reflect the new value of your home, to make sure you are not underinsured and so that any future claim payments are not reduced.
+“On the other hand, if you complete renovations without any mishaps, be sure to update your existing home insurance and contents insurance policy to reflect the new value of your home, to make sure you are not underinsured and so that any future claim payments are not reduced.

 “In any case, it’s important to check the Product Disclosure Statement (PDS) to be aware of any limits, restrictions and inclusions of your policy, so that you are aware of any sections that may apply to work of a low standard.
 Always check the Target Market Determination (TMD) to make sure the policy is suitable.”